How to Become a Digital Nomad in Chiang Mai

 Finding Work

-When you come to Chiang Mai on a tourist visa or even a digital nomad visa, you are technically prohibited from working.
-Thailand is very protective of their economy, and they don’t want foreigners to take jobs away from Thai people.
-If you choose to work here, even digitally, you may be in violation of their rules.
+When you come to Chiang Mai on a tourist visa, you are technically prohibited from working.
+Thailand is very protective of its economy and doesn’t want foreigners taking jobs away from Thai people.
+If you choose to work here, even digitally, you may be violating the rules.
+While I’ve never heard of any digital nomads being prosecuted for working from a Starbucks, it’s still important to understand that you could be breaking the law by doing so.

-When I got started, I went after the low-hanging fruit—my current network of friends and family.
+When I got started, I went after the low-hanging fruit: my current network of friends and family.
 People always want to help out a new business.
 It’s the American dream, even if you are not in America.
 So, don’t be shy.
 Proclaim what you intend to do and ask if anyone knows of anyone else looking for work.

 The number one activity to start with is simply to ask.
 Or look online.
 We have an in-depth guide to finding work in Thailand.

-And although there are some resources in the guide for finding work at brick and mortar companies, a portion of the strategies revolve around finding work as a digital nomad in Thailand.
+And although there are some resources in the guide for finding work at brick-and-mortar companies, a portion of the strategies revolve around finding work as a digital nomad in Thailand.

 Getting Paid